Calendar overview

 • Today — snap back to the current day.

-• ◀ / ▶ — step one day / one week / one month at a time, depending on the active view.
+• ◀ / ▶ — step one day at a time (one month in Month view).

 The mini calendar in the left sidebar lets you jump directly to any date — pick a day to focus the main grid there.
 On a phone the mini calendar lives in a drawer that opens when you tap the date label at the top.